statsig-io/docs/docs/feature-gates/test-gate.md

 ![image](https://user-images.githubusercontent.com/1315028/129104434-0f09087d-80da-4a62-84ac-c51e607e72a1.png)

 ### 2. Using Test App
-To validate that your feature gate using the Test App,
+To validate your feature gate using the Test App,
 - Log into the Statsig console at https://console.statsig.com
 - On the left-hand navigation panel, select **Feature Gates**
 - Select the feature gate that you want to validate